Updated 5/3 to reflect new information regarding 2021 Q3/Q4 and to clarify questions regarding 2020 and 2021 eligibility

-For 2020, certain employers whose operations were fully or partially suspended due to a COVID-19-related government order or whose gross receipts for 2020 Quarter 2, Q3 or Q4 were less than 50% of their gross receipts for the same quarter in 2019 were eligible for a fully refundable federal payroll tax credit called the Employee Retention Credit (ERC).
+For 2020, certain employers whose operations were fully or partially suspended due to a COVID-19-related government order or whose gross receipts for any 2020 quarter were less than 50% of their gross receipts for the same quarter in 2019 were eligible for a fully refundable federal payroll tax credit called the Employee Retention Credit (ERC) for certain wages paid in 2020 Quarter 2 (for ERC purposes, March 13-31, 2020, is considered part of 2020 Q2), Q3, or Q4.
 However, if the employer or any member of its controlled group received a Paycheck Protection Program (PPP) loan, the entire controlled group was ineligible for an ERC.

-Under the Consolidated Appropriations Act of 2021, this is no longer the case.
-The Act provides for both retroactive applicability of the ERC for 2020 and extending and expanding the ERC for the first two quarters of 2021.
-Consequently, an employer that did not take an ERC for 2020 because it or its controlled member received a PPP loan may now be eligible for ERCs for 2020.
-In addition, the Act has significantly liberalized the ERC requirements for 2021.
+The December Consolidated Appropriations Act of 2021 provided for both retroactive applicability of the ERC for 2020 and extending and expanding the ERC for the first two quarters of 2021, and liberalized the ERC requirements for 2021.
+Significantly, it made it so that an employer that did not take an ERC for 2020 because it or its controlled member received a PPP loan may now be eligible for ERCs for 2020.

 Definition of ‘eligible employer’

 To receive an ERC, an employer must qualify as an “eligible employer.”
-“Employer” here includes all members of a controlled group under IRC Section 52 (greater than 50% ownership test) or Section 414(m) (affiliated service group) on an aggregated basis.
+“Employer” here includes all members of a controlled group under IRC Section 52 (e.g., for a parent and subsidiaries, based on a greater than 50% ownership test) or Section 414(m) (affiliated service group) on an aggregated basis.

 “Eligible employer” is defined as:

-(1) Fully or partially suspended its operations due to a governmental order limiting commerce, travel, or group meetings due to COVID-19, or
+(1) Fully or partially suspended its operations due to a governmental order limiting commerce, travel, or group meetings due to COVID-19 (Employer is eligible to claim the ERC for the suspension period), or

-(1) Fully or partially suspends its operations due to a governmental order limiting commerce, travel, or group meetings due to COVID-19, or
+(1) Fully or partially suspends its operations due to a governmental order limiting commerce, travel, or group meetings due to COVID-19 (employer is eligible to claim ERC for the suspension period), or

-(2) Has gross receipts for such quarter that are less than 80% of its gross receipts for the same quarter in 2019 or for the immediately preceding quarter.
+(2) Has gross receipts for any such quarter or for the immediately preceding quarter that are less than 80% of its gross receipts for the same quarter in 2019 or for the immediately preceding quarter.

 Amount of ERC

-For 2021 Q1 and/or Q2, an employer can receive 70% of the first $10,000 of Qualified Wages paid per employee in each quarter.
-The maximum ERC for each such quarter would be $7,000 per employee receiving Qualified Wages, and the maximum ERC for 2021 would be $14,000 per employee receiving Qualified Wages.
+For 2021, an employer can receive 70% of the first $10,000 of Qualified Wages paid per employee in each qualifying quarter.
+The maximum ERC for each such quarter would be $7,000 per employee receiving Qualified Wages, and the maximum ERC for 2021 would be $28,000 per employee receiving Qualified Wages.

 For small employers: All wages paid to and Qualified Health Plan Expenses paid for all employees for the applicable quarter.